-The following Banking & Finance guidance note Produced in partnership with King & Spalding provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note Produced in partnership with King & Spalding provides comprehensive and up to date legal information covering:

 Murabaha agreements may be employed to provide working capital or acquisition financing.
 A murabaha arrangement entered into for such purposes is known as a commodities murabaha.
 A transaction known as tawarruq closely resembles the commodities murabaha in function, and the two terms are sometimes used interchangeably.